 This entire process is built on a non-negotiable foundation: current Good Manufacturing Practices (cGMP).
 For a category this sensitive, our quality controls are obsessive.

-It starts with vetting every raw material with third-party verification.
+It starts with vetting every raw material through third-party verification.
 We validate every step of the cooking and cooling process to protect heat-sensitive nutrients.
-And our stability testing goes far beyond basic potency checks-we monitor for texture changes, color migration, and disintegration time to ensure the gummy that works on day 1 performs just as well on day 500.
+And our stability testing extends beyond basic potency checks—we monitor for texture changes, color migration, and disintegration time to ensure the gummy that works on day one performs just as well on day 500.

-The end goal is to make all this complexity invisible.
+The goal: make all this complexity invisible.
 What you get is a simple, enjoyable experience.
-But behind that experience is a world of precise, purposeful engineering, all dedicated to ensuring that what's on the label is not just present, but perfectly preserved and delivered.
+Behind that experience is a world of precise, purposeful engineering, ensuring that what's on the label is not just present, but preserved and delivered.